Climax Cinema Club

 1 person favorited this theater

 It was later taken over by the Gala Cinemas chain in September 1977 and was re-named Gala Cinema.
-This was later closed and after a period of time re-opened as the Climax Cinema which screened uncensored sex films up until 1984.
+This was later closed and tripled with the three screens seating 600.
+It re-opened 3rd December 1980 as the Climax Cinema Club which screened uncensored sex films up until 1984.
 It was afterward demolished, with a car showroom built on the site.

 I was second operator there in 1959-60.
 Projection equipment was two BTH Super MK2’s, using Xenon arcs with all lighting controls motorised.